Sumboard

 Power BI fits when: You're running Microsoft infrastructure end-to-end, have internal teams already trained on Power BI, and can justify per-user costs scaling with your customers' usage.
 The Azure integration and Active Directory coupling provide value rather than constraints.

-Looker fits when: You're technical product organization on Google Cloud, have data teams comfortable with LookML, and can budget for enterprise pricing.
+Looker fits when: You're a technical product organization on Google Cloud, have data teams comfortable with LookML, and can budget for enterprise pricing.
 The semantic modeling consistency across internal and external analytics justifies the complexity investment.

 Purpose-built platforms fit when: You need to ship customer-facing analytics quickly without enterprise BI overhead.
 You want predictable costs, fast integration, and infrastructure designed specifically for embedding.
 Your team would rather spend engineering time on your core product than maintaining BI platform expertise.